First Credit (Pakistan) Performance

 Risk-Adjusted Return

-Based on monthly moving average First Credit is performing at about 3% of its full potential.
-If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of First Credit by adding it to a well-diversified portfolio.
+Based on monthly moving average First Credit is not performing at its full potential.
+However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of First Credit by adding First Credit to a well-diversified portfolio.

 About First Credit Performance